 What is a LinkedIn Newsletter?

-With that said, A newsletter is not quite the same thing as a blog post.
+With that said, a newsletter is not quite the same thing as a blog post.
 That’s because the subject matter is different, but also because of the formatting.
 In particular, most people do not include entire articles within a newsletter, and a newsletter typically touches on multiple subjects.
-However, all stock human types primarily feature industry-related news and other relevant content.
+However, almost all newsletters primarily feature industry-related news and other relevant content.

 How do LinkedIn Newsletters Work?